gravitational/teleport/rfd/0178-github-proxy.md

       cert_authority:
       - public_key: <public_key>
         private_key: <private_key>
+      connector:
+        client_id: <oauth-app-client-id>
+        client_secret: <oauth-app-client-secret>
+        redirect_url: <proxy-address>/v1/webapi/github/callback
 ```

 `cert_authority`, which contains the SSH key pairs for CA, is populated by Auth
 when creating the resource.

+Also note that the connector info is saved in the same `integration` resource
+instead of linking a `connector` resource.

 #### GitHub proxy server resource